sourav1547/cs598ftd/bls/README.md

 -- verify(...)
 ```

+Throughout this assignment we will use `bls12381` pairing friendly elliptic curve and `sha256` hash function.
+You can read more (optional) about the `bls12381` curve here https://hackmd.io/@benjaminion/bls12-381

 ## References
 [1] Shamir, Adi.
 "How to share a secret."
 Communications of the ACM 22.11 (1979): 612-613.